Client service information

 - to deduct from any funds held on your behalf in our trust account

-- Third Parties: Although you may expect to be reimbursed by a third party for our fees and expenses, and although my invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to us if the third party fails to pay me.
+- Third Parties: Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, nevertheless you remain responsible for payment to us if the third party fails to pay us.